milvus-io/pymilvus/docs/source/res/Intro_to_Indexes.md

 }
 ```

-#### IVF_PQ
+### IVF_PQ

 **PQ** (*Product Quantization*) uniformly decomposes the original high-dimensional vector space into
 Cartesian products of `m` low-dimensional vector spaces, and then quantizes the decomposed low-dimensional
 vector spaces.
+In the end, each vector is stored in `m` × `nbits` bits.
+Instead of calculating the distances
-Instead of calculating the distances between the target vector and the center of all the units,
+between the target vector and the center of all the units, product quantization enables the calculation of
-product quantization enables the calculation of distances between the target vector and the clustering center
+distances between the target vector and the clustering center of each low-dimensional space and greatly reduces
-of each low-dimensional space and greatly reduces the time complexity and space complexity of the algorithm.
+the time complexity and space complexity of the algorithm.

 IVF_PQ performs IVF index clustering, and then quantizes the product of vectors.
 Its index file is even
 smaller than IVF_SQ8, but it also causes a loss of accuracy during searching.